 1) Why did you develop your diff text software when there are so many other text comparison utilities around?

-Difference algorithms were first developed decades ago by a number of universities.
+Difference algorithms (also known as longest common subsequence ones) were first developed decades ago by a number of universities.
 Software utilities using them all had one drawback.
 They could spot in-order runs of identical sequences between two different documents, but if a line of text was moved up or down it would be treated as a deletion in the original and an unlinked addition in the modified document.
 We wanted to see if we could detect text movements.

 You could go further than that.
 Suppose you are not comparing lines of computer source code, but instead an essay or newspaper article.
 You move the last two sentences in long paragraph to the beginning.
 Again off-the-shelf compare utilities will miss that.
 Likewise consider a very long sentence and you move ten words from the middle to the beginning.
 All these changes will be treated as deletions and additions rather than movements.
 How do you figure out what is the main body of text as opposed to that which has been moved?